casper-network/docs/source/docs/casper/design/highway.md

 ## Finality

 Finality occurs when the network can be sure that a block will not be altered, reversed, or cancelled after addition to the chain.
 This occurs via consensus, and as all transactions happen within a block, it allows for confirmation that a transaction cannot be changed.
-After finality, it would require greater than 1/2 of all validators to double-sign in order to cause block reversion.
+After finality, it would require greater than 1/3 of all validators to double-sign in order to cause disparity between nodes.
+In this event, the network would shut down and require a manual restart.

-On a Casper network, a transaction finalizes immediately upon addition to a block.
-This type of finality is beneficial, as it results in faster block times and increased certainty of finality.
-Validators that equivocate risk their entire stake being [slashed](/staking/#slashing/).
-Therefore, honest nodes receive rewards for their participation, while equivocating nodes risk considerable loss for acting maliciously.
+On a Casper network, a transaction finalizes alongside the finalizing of the block in which it is included.
+Validators that equivocate risk eviction, in which the network removes them from the validator set.
+Therefore, honest nodes receive rewards for their participation, while equivocating nodes risk loss of revenue for acting maliciously.

 Highway's criterion for detecting finality is the presence of a pattern of messages called a `Summit`.
 It is an improvement over previous CBC Casper finality criteria which were more difficult to attain, and computationally more expensive to detect.